 Someone asks for your address to send a cashier's check

-In this scenario, the scammer (normally very willingly) asks for your home address and promises to send you a check to pay for the vehicle, which turns out to be more than your asking price.
-They'll then ask you to refund them the difference.
+In this scenario, the scammer (normally very willingly) asks for your home address and promises to send you a check to pay for the vehicle (or for shipment).
+This check is counterfit.
+Sometimes, the check may also be more than your asking price.
+In this variation of the scam, they'll then ask you to refund them the difference.
 Once that's done, you'll never hear from them again.

 Remember: real buyers will never offer you money without seeing the vehicle in person.
-Don't hand out your home address to strangers - it can easily be used for spam mail or to clone your identity.
+Don't hand out your home address to strangers - it can be used for spam mail or identity theft.

 Someone asks you for a verification code